 Don’t fight who you are.
 Time management “experts” may tell you the “early bird gets the worm” but if you must fight an uphill battle to be a morning person, you’re only setting yourself up for failure because you’re battling against your natural tendencies and messing with your mindset.
 If you’re naturally a night owl and get your best work done when everyone else is asleep, own it and stop giving yourself grief over where the little hand on the clock rests.

-Winston Churchill, one of the most successful and productive leaders of all time, took a two-hour nap every day while others worked.
+Winston Churchill, one of the most successful and productive leaders of the 21st century, took a two-hour nap every day while others worked.
 He said this “siesta” allowed him to get one and a half days’ worth of work out of every 24 hours.
-Churchill was a self-proclaimed night owl and often worked through the night.
-In fact, he sometimes held war cabinet meetings while taking a bath.
+Churchill was also a self-proclaimed night owl and often worked through the night.
+In fact, he sometimes held war cabinet meetings while taking a late night bath.
 Why?
 He knowingly honored his natural tendencies which enabled his productivity.

 Your Working Environment